sgaul/regionalreport/index.md

 --- .class #id

-## A regional workforce, centered on Hartford
+## Workforce: A regional workforce, centered on Hartford

 Most towns in the region have a high percentage of commuters – over 75 percent in every town except Hartford.
 21% of the workforce (or 70,000) commute to Hartford for their jobs, while Enfield, Manchester and Simsbury also act as local hubs for employment.